sanskrit/learnsanskrit.org/content/guide/introduction/for-experts.md

 relationship to throwing a ball, but in a pragmatic sense, neither provides much insight into the other.

 Here is a small example of what we mean.
-A person {em rides} a horse or a bicycle or a skateboard or a scooter but {em drives} a car and {em pilots} a boat or an airplane.
-The semantics of all three words are similar, but it is difficult to articulate a specific, explicit rule that accounts for the difference.
-Such is the actual, real-world behavior of human language.
+A person {em rides} a bicycle or skateboard or scooter or motorcycle but {em drives} a car or truck and {em pilots} a boat or airplane.
+The semantics of these three words are similar, but it is difficult to articulate a specific and explicit rule that accounts for the difference.
+Such is the real-world behavior of human language.

 Given this divergence between implicit and explicit representations of language and the approaches necessary to cultivate them, we have focused solely on